deshartman/AgentPay/README.md

 - Master: This is the main and demo branch, using a registered SIP endpoint on a Twilio domain.
 Use this to test concepts.
 It has a demo Vue page
 - UUI: This branch uses a User-to-User header in the SIP message to determine, which agent behind a PBX has taken the call.
 This requires coding/CTI integration on the PBX.
 It has a demo Vue page
-- Flex: This branch replaces the client side call handling with Flex plug-in.
-Server side functions are reduced to Sync map handling.
-IT requires a Flex installation and provides a React demo page.
 - PIN: This branch (future) will use a API PIN to identify the agent call.
 TBD

 ## Client (agent-pay-client)